 Individuals with speech and /or hearing impairments may call: State Relay at 1-800-346-4128

-If you believe you have been discriminated against by DWS or one of its affilliates, you may download the form 495 (pdf format), complete it and either present it to a local Employment Center or mail it directly the EO Officer at the address below.
+If you believe you have been discriminated against by DWS or one of its affilliates, you may file your complaint here or in writing.

 |The Director, Civil Rights Center (CRC)

 200 Constitution Ave.
 NW,